Power-Toolkit

 // Display results

-resultContainer.innerHTML = '';
+this.ui.resultContainer.innerHTML = '';

 UIFactory.createCopyableCodeBlock(